 The age of uncertainty and the commercial world of FM

-The ThinkFM Conference will open with papers covering the macro economic shocks that FM professionals will be facing in the coming years, exploring potential major changes to outsourcing and PFIs.
-This section of the conference will culminate in an industry leaders insights on imminent changes for FM and how they can be dealt with advantageously.
+The ThinkFM Conference opened with papers covering the macro economic shocks that FM professionals will be facing in the coming years, exploring potential major changes to outsourcing and PFIs.
+This section of the conference culminated with industry leaders insights on imminent changes for FM and how they can be dealt with advantageously.

-This session will be opened by Vicky Pryce who will provide the keynote.
+This session was opened by Vicky Pryce who will provide the keynote.
 The noted economist and much feted public speaker will provide valuable insights on the imminent changes for FM and how they can be dealt with advantageously.
-She will be talking about the ‘dark art’ of forecasting and whether we should believe economic forecasts including a look at Brexit and the re-balancing of the economy – financial services vs manufacturing, north vs south.
+She talked about the ‘dark art’ of forecasting and whether we should believe economic forecasts including a look at Brexit and the re-balancing of the economy – financial services vs manufacturing, north vs south.

 Don’t fear the algorithm (but don’t believe it either!)

 Big data is both a threat and an opportunity, and facilities managers are being faced with countless apps and software solutions promising to make their jobs easier.
-This section of the conference will provide you with an understanding of the developments in this area with practical examples of how data is being collated and analysed to provide useable information and meaningful intelligence.
-Delegates will come away with an understanding of the developments in this area and possible advantages of big data analysis, how to avoid the pitfalls and how to make the most of the data you already have.
+This section of the conference aimed to provide you with an understanding of the developments in this area with practical examples of how data is being collated and analysed to provide useable information and meaningful intelligence.
+Delegates came away with an understanding of the developments in this area and possible advantages of big data analysis, how to avoid the pitfalls and how to make the most of the data you already have.

 The international angle